Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Model Cognition Detection Details

-We also observed a moderate activation of neuron 26\_18429 on certain synthetic pornographic websites, albeit lower than its activation on genuine pornographic sites.
+We also observed a moderate activation of neuron \texttt{26\_18429} on certain synthetic pornographic websites, albeit lower than its activation on genuine pornographic sites.
 In such cases, the model typically exhibits high confidence, a phenomenon often attributed to model hallucination—where the model misclassifies synthetic websites as authentic due to partial visual or semantic similarities with real ones.
-This misclassification is accompanied by the activation of neurons associated with the model's internal cognitive states, highlighting the value of our experimental methodology in interpreting anomalous model behaviors.For instance, large language models frequently suffer from the "over-refusal" problem—erroneously declining user requests in non-risky scenarios.
+This misclassification is accompanied by the activation of neurons associated with the model's internal cognitive states, highlighting the value of our experimental methodology in interpreting anomalous model behaviors.
+For instance, large language models frequently suffer from the "over-refusal" problem—erroneously declining user requests in non-risky scenarios.
 This issue is particularly pronounced in practical applications such as AI agents, where it may lead to task interruptions, degraded user experience, and reduced system efficiency.
 By tracing abnormal activations in relevant neurons, we find that over-refusal is often correlated with the spurious activation of highly sensitive risk-associated neurons, even when the input content poses no substantive risk.
-This further underscores the utility of neuron-level analysis in diagnosing and understanding unintended model behaviors.